hans-min/bluetooth-manager/README.md

 ## Import to your project
 Basically, adding a local Swift Package requires two steps:
-1. Download this Github folder
+1. Download the Bluetooth Library folder
 2. Drag and drop the downloaded folder into your Xcode project or workspace.
 3. Add it to the `Frameworks, Libraries, and Embedded Content` section in app targets general pane.